 Last evening, I was planning my dinner and was thinking of making something new with chicken.
 I was blank and could not think of any new recipe.
 I checked my reader to see if anyone had posted any chicken recipes that day and there was Priya’s feed for Chicken Fry Kerala Style.
 It looked like a quick and easy recipe and moreover, the picture made me salivate.
-She had made it from here.
 I rushed to the store, picked up some chicken drumsticks and made it for dinner.
 I absolutely loved it and this morning, U wanted me to make the same chicken for a very late lunch.
 Today, I adjusted the spices a little and fried this chicken again for a very late lunch.
 By the time I finished cooking, there was plenty of sun light to take a quick click as well.

 Total Time: 25 – 30 minutes (excludes marination time)